farzanuddin/gituser/README.md

 # GitUser

 This project was mainly created to explore Vite as a replacement for Create-React-App and to set up GitHub Pages for serving apps for my portfolio.
+It can be accessed via github pages through https://farzanuddin.github.io/gituser/

 ## Technologies Used